tieeeeen1994/roguelands-MoreCombatChips/README.md

 - Gadget RPG now increases TEC instead of DEX and FTH.
 - Add more random names from franchises for character creation.
 - Newly created characters now only get a basic droid and weapon to avoid an ensured gold tier Aetherblade.
+- Fix the enemies on Cathedral when Challenge level is greater than 0.